Nukambe/go-nav/README.md

 ```

 ### Navigation Controls
-- **Up/Down Arrow Keys**: Move up and down through files and directories.
+- **Up/Down Arrow Keys**: Move up and down to select a directories.
-- **Left/Right Arrow Keys**: Move to parent or subdirectory.
+- **Left/Right Arrow Keys**: Move to parent or selected subdirectory.
-- **Enter**: Open a directory or file.
+- **Enter**: Open a directory in a new window.
-- **Backspace**: Move up one directory level.
 - **`q`**: Quit the program.

----

 ## Key Features

 ### Directory View
-- Lists all files and directories in the current path.
+- Lists all directories in the current path.
 - Highlights the current selection for easy tracking.
+- User-friendly scrolling for long lists.

-### File Preview
+### Directory Preview
-- Preview text files directly in the terminal.
-- (Optional) Open non-text files with the system's default program.

-### Search
-- Quickly search for files and directories by name.

----
+- Show subdirectories of the current selected directory without opening or navigating to it.

 ## Development